 Price: Free with optional Slowly Plus

 Bubblic sits between Slowly and a standard chat app.
 You send voice messages to matches around the world, creating a penpal-style experience but with the warmth and personality that comes through in someone's actual voice.
-It's more immediate than Slowly but still unhurried — you're not locked into a live call, you're exchanging audio messages at your own pace.
+It is more immediate than Slowly but still unhurried, since you are not locked into a live call, you are exchanging audio messages at your own pace.
+It has a smaller user base than mainstream apps and no in-person meetup culture.

 Pros: Voice messages add genuine personality, global reach, async format, unique positioning in the market